Course type: Undergraduate degree

 What will I study?

-- provides for employment in policy analysis, project officer roles, justice administration, human resources and paralegal work in the public and private sectors and with Non-Government Organisations
+- Enhance your employability in policy analysis, project coordination, justice administration, human resources and paralegal work.

 Combined degree options